vndly/bleacons/README.md

 * `ReadingModeContinuous`: This reading mode will inform immediately the application every time that it receives a package.

 * `ReadingModeWindow`: This reading mode is window based.
 It receives as a parameter the scan frequency (in milliseconds) that will be used to calculate the windows.
 When a window is finished, this class will compute the final reading that will apply for each beacon detected in that window.
 A class that computes the final reading must implement the interface `ReadingCalculator`.
-The library provides 3 built-in calculators:
+The library provides three built-in calculators:

     * `ReadingCalculatorFirst`: It returns the first reading as a result.